lukeslp/locAItor/README.md

 - Validate metadata extraction, AI detection, and API response
 - Test image resizing/conversion pipeline
 - Run batch tests for regression and automation

+## New Features (Unreleased)

+- **Expanded Provenance Fields:**
+  - The backend now extracts additional provenance and metadata fields from EXIF and XMP, including copyright, artist, camera/lens serial, lens info, owner, exposure, ISO, and more.
+These are shown in the frontend under Provenance.
+- **Downloadable Reports and Logs:**
+  - After analyzing an image, you can now download a JSON report of the last analysis or the server log file directly from the frontend.
+  - Endpoints:
+    - `GET /report` — Download the last analysis as a JSON file.
+    - `GET /logs` — Download the current server log file.
+- **Frontend Buttons:**
+  - "Download Report" and "Download Logs" buttons are available below the metadata section after analysis.
+  - Buttons are accessible (keyboard/ARIA labels) and work with screen readers.